-PROBLEM POSSIBLE CAUSE SOLUTIONS STOVE SMOKES Operating Technique Fully open the primary air control one minute before opening Cold Chimney doors.
-Preheat the chimney when first starting a fire.
-Blocked Chimney Examine the chimney and stovepipe for blockage or Blocked Chilling creosote accumulations.
+PROBLEM POSSIBLE CAUSE SOLUTIONS STOVE SMOKES Operating Technique Fully open the primary air control one minute before opening 0.1101 doors.
+Cold Chimney Preheat the chimney when first starting a fire.
+Blocked Chimney Examine the chimney and stovepipe for blockage or creosote accumulations.
 Oversized Chimney Reline the chimney to the appropriate diameter Undersized Chimney Install a draft inducer or replace the chimney.
 Chimney Too Short Lengthen the chimney.
 Air Infiltration Into The Seal chimney connections and openings in clean-out doors.
-Chimney Goding on minor of the control of th More Than One Disconnect all other appliances and seal openings.
-Appliance Connected to 9- the Flue BACK-PUFFING Operating Technique Fully open the primary air control one minute before opening OR GAS the door and keep it fully open for a few minutes after EXPLOSIONS reloading.
+Chimney More Than One Disconnect all other appliances and seal openings.
+Appliance Connected to the Flue BACK-PUFFING Operating Technique Fully open the primary air control one minute before opening OR GAS Speraming reermique the door and keep it fully open for a few minutes after EXPLOSIONS reloading.
 Extra Low Burn Rate Burn the stove at a higher burn rate.
 Chimney Down-draft Install a chimney cap.
-Excessive Ash Build-up Empty ash pan more frequently.
+LINGONITROLLER Excessive Ash Build-up Empty ash pan more frequently.
 UNCONTROLLED Unsealed or Open Door Close the door tightly or replace the gaskets.
-OR SHORT BURN Open ash grate Slide ash grate to closed position.
-Excessive Draft Check the installation.
+OR SHORT BURN Open ash grate Excessive Draft Slide ash grate to closed position.
+Check the installation.
 Operate at LOW BURN.
-Install Deterioreted Coment stovepipe damper.
-Deteriorated Cement Seals Reseal the stove with furnace cement.
-Extra Long Chimney Shorten the chimney.
+Install Excessive Diait stovepipe damper.
+Deteriorated Cement Reseal the stove with furnace cement.
+Seals Extra Long Chimney Shorten the chimney.
 Install stovepipe damper.
 Oversized Chimney Reline the chimney to the proper diameter.
 High Winds or Hilltop Install a chimney cap.
-Location: Excessive Draft Draft in excess of 0.1 wc should be corrected with a stovepipe damper INSUFFICIENT HEAT AND/OR Poor Quality or Green Wood Use only air-dried wood, preferably dried at least one year.
-DIRTY GLASS Lavy Duma Data On a water the latery at a highest burner and Low Burn Rate Operate the stove at a higher burn rate.
-Air Insulated Chimney Replace with a pre-fabricated insulated chimney system or a Cold Exterior Chimney properly sized masonry chimney.
-Reline or insulate the chimney.
-Leaky Stovepipe or Check the installation.
-Chimney Oncok the installation.
+Location: Excessive Draft Draft in excess of 0.1 wc should be corrected with a Excessive Diait stovepipe damper INSUFFICIENT Poor Quality or Green Use only air-dried wood, preferably dried at least one year.
+HEAT AND/OR Wood and an and wood, protordary and articles, one your DIRTY GLASS Low Burn Rate Operate the stove at a higher burn rate.
+Air Insulated Chimney Replace with a pre-fabricated insulated chimney system or a Oald Education Objects properly sized masonry chimney.
+Cold Exterior Chimney Reline or insulate the chimney.
+Leaky Stovepipe or Chimney Check the installation.
 Too Much Heat Loss Caulk windows, seal openings in home.
-From House Talan in individual openings in nome.
+From House Cash initial of coar openings in nome.
 BLISTERING OF Operating Technique Do not over-fire the stove.
 Monitor stove temperatures.
 Use ENAMEL seasoned cordwood only.
-CASTING Excessive Draft Check the DRAFT.
+CASTING 0 Excessive Draft Check the DRAFT.
 A damper may be required.
 Operate the stove at a LOW BURN range.